 Glossy 250 page softback, crammed with rarely seen photos from David’s movies.
 There are two family snaps featuring Hjördis, but the book concentrates on it’s title subject – David’s film career.
 It is written with the warmth of a fan, but is brutally honest about the quality of the movies.
 An entertaining read!

 Igor Cassini with Jeanne Moli, 1977

 Igor’s highly entertaining autobiography.
-Hjördis appears in two pages during his “smorgasbord phase”.
-The book contains illuminating descriptions of the cafe society / jet set world of the 1940s and 1950s, inhabited by playboys, playgirls, and a variety of gossip columnists.
+Hjördis appears during his “smorgasbord phase”.
+The book contains illuminating descriptions of the cafe society / jet set world of the 1940s and 1950s, inhabited by playboys, playgirls, and gossip columnists.

-198 page hardback book, intertwining David’s Hollywood career with an illustrated history of Hollywood and its stars during the ‘Golden Age’ from the 1920s-1950s.
-Lots of great photos.
-Written by a film critic who knew David personally throughout his days in Hollywood.
+198 page hardback book, intertwining David’s Hollywood career with an illustrated history of Hollywood and its stars during the 1920s-1950s ‘Golden Age’.
+There are lots of great photos.
+It was written by a film critic who knew David personally throughout his days in Hollywood.
 The biography is warm and the words about David’s films are entertainingly honest.
 There are a few photos of Hjördis, but the book is about David’s life as a film actor.

 The first section skims over the marriage – “like all couples, the Nivens were to have their ups and downs”, and the second doesn’t include any words from Hjördis, although she does appear in a few photos.

 David Niven – The Other Side of the Moon

 Sheridan Morley, 1985